stampcodes/news_manager/README.md

 The project is divided into two main files:

-1. **NewsManager.sol**: This file contains the main contract that handles the logic of adding, viewing and validating news articles.
+1. **NewsManager.sol**: This file contains the main contract that handles the logic of adding, viewing, and validating news articles.
 2. **NewsManagerLib.sol**: This file contains a support library used by the main contract for auxiliary functions.

 ### Main Features